Kavyansh-Bagdi/Hindi-PL-0/README.md

 **Limitations**

-- Variable and function names cannot be written in Hindi.
-- Recursion is not used in this project.
+- Recursion is not used in this language.

 **References**